malariagen/Sadat-GSoC/README.md

 )
 ```

-`folds.tsv` follows the matrix row order and records the specimen, label, blocking group, and
+`folds.tsv` follows the matrix row order and records `row_index`, `specimen_id`, `run_accession`,
-assigned fold for each row.
+`label`, `blocking_group`, and the assigned `fold` for each row.

 ### 5. Train the classifier

-Training uses the count-matrix directory together with `folds.tsv`, which must have one entry for
+`train` reads the count-matrix directory together with `folds.tsv`.
+Each count-matrix row must have
-every development matrix row in the same order.
+one row in `folds.tsv` with the same `row_index` and `run_accession`, and the fold rows must appear in
+the matrix order.

-`train` fits grouped out-of-fold models for `C` values of 0.01, 0.1, 1, and 10.
-It selects the value
+`train` evaluates `C` values of 0.01, 0.1, 1, and 10.
+For each value of `C`, a class-balanced
+multinomial logistic regression is fitted on three folds and used to predict the fourth; this is
+repeated until each fold has been held out once.
+Balanced accuracy is calculated from the combined
+out-of-fold predictions and is used to select `C`.
+If balanced accuracy is equal, higher macro-F1 is
-with the highest balanced accuracy, using higher macro-F1, lower log loss, and then the smaller
+preferred, followed by lower log loss and then the smaller value of `C`.
+The selected value of `C`
-value of `C` to break ties.
-The selected model is then refitted using all development rows.
+is then used to fit one classifier on all development rows.

 #### CLI